MITBorg/TitanBot/README.md

 # TitanBot #

 An IRC bot developed for the moparisthebest community using Java 8 and Maven.
-Modules are created using JavaScript or CoffeeScript depending on the developer's preference.
+Modules are created using ES6.
+All of our code (excluding anything in the `lib` directory) is licensed under GPLv3.

 ## Modules
 * Weather
-* Urban Dictionary (Lookup)
+* Urban Dictionary
 * Last Seen
 * Memo
 * Sed Replacement
 * Stats
-* TestCommand
-* FlameBot
-* Google Search
 * Quotes
 * Wolfram Alpha (Evaluation)
 * A-Z (word guessing game given a range of two words)
-* Hangman (word guessing game)
+* Latest Commit Retrieval
+* Content Identification (along with NSFW ident.)
+* Last.FM
-* Youtube (Lookup)
+* Reminder
+* URL title retrieval
 * Help

 ## Third-party API Keys Required